trust-mfn-berlin/animals-as-objects/vault/story.of-microbes-and-planets.md

 <figcaption>

 _The cover of a reprint of the 1976 landmark paper by Hays, Imbrie, and Shackleton demonstrating the relation between changes in planetary orbit and glaciations.
-This paper was based on the microfossil record from two oceanic sediment cores._[^8]
+This paper was based on the microfossil record from two oceanic sediment cores._

 </figcaption>